yzhuoning/LibAUC/README.md

 LibAUC
 ======
-An end-to-end machine learning library for auc optimization.
+An end-to-end machine learning library to directly optimize AUC loss.

 Why is LibAUC?